Zechtro/Tubes2_AnaxaGOras/README.md

 ## General Information
-- This project aims to solve the _Cyberpunk 2077 Breach Protocol_ minigame by _Brute Force_ Algorithm.
-The minigame simulates hacking on local network from _ICE (Intrusion Countermeasures Electronics)_ on _Cyberpunk 2077_.
+- This project aims to solve the _Wikirace_ Game

 ## Technologies Used